informatics-lab/covid19-examples-and-docs/README.md

 **Welcome to the UKRI EI CDT Grand Challenge 2020 Data and Computational Platform!**

-We are grateful to Microsoft Azure, The Environmental Futures and Big Data Impact Lab and the EU European Regional Development Fund for helping make this possible.
+We are grateful to Microsoft Azure and the Met Office for helping make this possible.

 ![Sponsors](examples/sponsors.png)